VeChain (VET) Price Tops $0.0260 on Top Exchanges

-VeChain (VET) traded 1.8% lower against the dollar during the 24 hour period ending at 9:00 AM E.T. on June 22nd.
-One VeChain coin can currently be purchased for $0.0260 or 0.00000040 BTC on popular cryptocurrency exchanges.
-During the last week, VeChain has traded 10% lower against the dollar.
-VeChain has a market capitalization of $2.10 billion and $30.52 million worth of VeChain was traded on exchanges in the last 24 hours.
+VeChain (VET) traded down 1.2% against the dollar during the 24 hour period ending at 19:00 PM ET on June 26th.
+VeChain has a market cap of $2.11 billion and approximately $31.58 million worth of VeChain was traded on exchanges in the last day.
+One VeChain coin can currently be bought for approximately $0.0260 or 0.00000043 BTC on exchanges.
+In the last seven days, VeChain has traded 0.2% lower against the dollar.

 VeChain Profile

-VET is a Proof of Authority coin that uses the VeChainThor Authority hashing algorithm.
-It was first traded on June 1st, 2016.
+VeChain (VET) is a Proof of Authority coin that uses the VeChainThor Authority hashing algorithm.
+Its launch date was June 1st, 2016.
 VeChain’s total supply is 85,985,041,177 coins and its circulating supply is 80,985,041,177 coins.
-The official website for VeChain is www.vechain.org.
+The Reddit community for VeChain is https://reddit.com/r/vechain and the currency’s Github account can be viewed here.
+VeChain’s official website is www.vechain.org.
+VeChain’s official message board is vechainofficial.medium.com.
 VeChain’s official Twitter account is @vechainofficial and its Facebook page is accessible here.
-The Reddit community for VeChain is https://reddit.com/r/vechain and the currency’s Github account can be viewed here.
-The official message board for VeChain is vechainofficial.medium.com.

 According to CryptoCompare, “VeChain (VET) is the native cryptocurrency of the VeChainThor blockchain.
 VET is used as a medium of exchange for activities and transactions on the VeChainThor blockchain and serves as a “fuel” to power the network.
 VET holders have the right to vote on governance decisions, participate in Proof of Authority (PoA) consensus, and receive rewards in the form of VTHO tokens.
 VET holders will also be able to benefit from other financial services such as staking, lending, and trading on third-party exchanges.
 With its innovative features, VeChainThor is positioned to be one of the most influential public blockchains, and VET is an integral part of this ecosystem.”